-ever, quantum fluctuations of the spin-minority states are usually larger than that for more mean-field like majority component.
+From Figs. 4 and 5, we notice that hybridization at the VBE is relatively small in the PM phase as well as in the AFM phase for the spin-majority channel.
+This could be explained by the difficulty of screening a large magnetic moment of the majority component by itinerant states, such as oxygen p bands, an effect noticed early on by Schrieffer [64] in the context of Kondo effect.
+However, quantum fluctuations of the spin-minority states are usually larger than that for more mean-field-like majority components.
 Therefore, it is perhaps not surprising that the spin-minority hybridization develops a very sharp peak at the energy of the VBE.
-This proves that the VBE is due to very strong hybridization between TM 3d and 2p oxygen orbitals, however, its origin does not need to be many-body in nature, such as the Zhang-Rice type singlet/bound state.
+This proves that the VBE is due to very strong hybridization between TM 3d and 2p oxygen orbitals, however, its origin does not need to be many body in nature, such as the Zhang-Rice-type singlet/bound state.
 In the inset, we describe the same hybridization function calculated on the DFT solution, which also shows a prominent peak near the VBE.
-Hence at least part of this strong hybridization is due to enhanced hopping described in the single-particle theories, however, the many-body effects contained in DMFT do sharpen the VBE peak, and make more well defined in energy.
-At the same time, the momentum resolved spectral function shows that the momentum dependence of the VBE state is much weaker, therefore, this state becomes more local to a single unit cell.
-So we can conclude that the many-body effects make this 3d-2p hybridized Optics: Optical absorption measurements are easier to perform on such large gap insulators than ARPES measurements, it is therefore interesting to check if the effects of long-range order can be seen by optics.
-We calculated optical absorption (Fig. S3) and notice that the difference between the PM and AFM state is very small, and hence the effects of the long-range order would be hard to find by optical experiments.
+Hence at least part of this strong hybridization is due to enhanced hopping described in the single-particle theories, however, the many-body effects contained in DMFT do sharpen the VBE peak, and make it more well defined in energy.
+At the same time, the momentum resolved spectral function shows that the momentum dependence of the VBE state is much weaker, therefore this state becomes more local to a single unit cell.
+So we can conclude that the many-body effects make this 3d-2phybridized state longer lived and more localized within the single unit cell.